Numigi/odoo-project-addons/project_parent_enhanced/README.rst

 Project Parent Enhanced
 =======================

 This module enhances the functionality of parent-child relationships between projects and tasks in Odoo.
-It builds upon the features of the `project_parent` module from OCA, adding new constraints, methods, and views to better manage project hierarchies.
+It builds upon the features of the `project_parent` module from OCA.
+Adding new constraints, methods, and views to better manage project hierarchies.

 Dependencies
 ------------